AckerlyXu/heima/articles/traffic-manager/traffic-manager-nested-profiles.md

 You can repeat this pattern for all regions.
 Replace all three endpoints in the parent profile with three child profiles, each providing a prioritized failover sequence.

-## <a name="example-4-controlling-performance-traffic-routing-between-multiple-endpoints-in-the-same-region"></a> Example 4: Controlling 'Performance' traffic routing between multiple endpoints in the same region
+## Example 4: Controlling 'Performance' traffic routing between multiple endpoints in the same region

 Suppose the 'Performance' traffic-routing method is used in a profile that has more than one endpoint in a particular region.
 By default, traffic directed to that region is distributed evenly across all available endpoints in that region.